 Based on two people, our 4 day/3 night package with the Orangutans at Camp Leakey $353 USD per person includes:

 Return transfers from and to Pangkalan Bun Airport

 This trip is suitable for the young and elderly.
 The treks into the jungle are not strenuous or uphill and are only about 20-30 minutes long.

-Special dietary requirements are catered for.
-Special occasions such as birthdays, anniversaries, cakes and decorations can also be catered for if advised at time of booking.
+Dietary requirements are catered for if advised at the time of booking.

 Buy snacks or soft drinks before departure, as once on the klotok there is no chance of buying anything.